Sentinel-5 Precursor

 Sentinel-5 Precursor (Sentinel-5P) is an Earth observation satellite developed by ESA as part of the Copernicus Programme to close the gap in continuity of observations between Envisat and Sentinel-5.
+It was launched in October 2017, and has a design life of 7 years.
+The TROPOspheric Monitoring Instrument (Tropomi) provides the most detailed methane emissions monitoring available.

 Overview

-Sentinel-5 Precursor is the first mission of the Copernicus Programme dedicated to monitoring air pollution.
-Its instrument is an ultraviolet, visible, near and short-wavelength infrared spectrometer called Tropomi.
+Sentinel-5P is the first mission of the Copernicus Programme dedicated to monitoring air pollution.
+Its instrument, Tropomi, is an ultraviolet, visible, near and short-wavelength infrared spectrometer.
 The satellite is built on a hexagonal Astrobus L 250 satellite bus equipped with S- and X-band communication antennas, three foldable solar panels generating 1500 watts and hydrazine thrusters for station-keeping.